Aurelia Skipwith Giacometto: Early life and education

 Skipwith was born and raised in Indianapolis, Indiana, the oldest of nine children.
 Skipwith's family eventually relocated to Columbus, Mississippi.
 Skipwith's father served in the United States Navy and United States Army Reserve.
 Her grandfather was a farmer in Mississippi.

-Skipwith received a Bachelor of Science degree in biology from Howard University in 2003, a Master of Science in molecular genetics from Purdue University, and a Juris Doctor from the University of Kentucky College of Law.
+Skipwith received a Bachelor of Science degree in biology from Howard University in 2003, a Master of Science in molecular genetics from Purdue University, and a Juris Doctor from the University of Kentucky Rosenberg College of Law.

-Career
+Early career

 Skipwith began her career at Monsanto in 2006 as a lab technician, and worked her way to a sustainable agriculture partnership manager.
 Following her work at Monsanto, Skipwith completed law school and had a brief career as a research and legal intern at the United States Department of Agriculture.
 She also served as an intellectual property consultant for the United States Agency for International Development.

 For a period of time, Skipwith worked at Alltech, an organization based in Nicholasville, Kentucky which specializes in animal nutrition and algae production.
 She later co-founded AVC Global, an agricultural supply blockchain company in early-2016.

+Trump administration

 From April 2017 to January 2020, Skipwith served as deputy assistant secretary fish, wildlife and parks of the Department of the Interior.